platformsh/platformsh-docs/CONTRIBUTING.md

 `markdownify` is `false` by default, although everything placed below `---` will be Markdown-rendered properly.
 This attribute really only needs to be `true` in cases where the `file` you are using for the tab's content is itself a `.md` file.

-All of these parameters need not be present for `codetabs` to function properly.
-You could very easily only include `title` and `highlight` for a code snippet.
+Not all of these parameters need to be present for `codetabs` to function properly.
+The only required properties are `title` and `highlight`.

 ## Content